 Error class in the spirit of Go error handling and consider its use/application in Python from a personal perspective.

-I have used the following in a number of projects:
+I have used the following in a number of projects (see repo for full implementation):

-The first case is when the callable acts like a subroutine (no value is returned explicitly; in which case Python returns
+The most basic case is when a callable acts like a subroutine (no value is returned explicitly; in which case Python returns

 This is easy to use because a